top of page

 Preparing your employees for realistic workplace scenarios is where Ethena shines.
 No more dramatic black and white situations where the answer is obvious in training, but is not so obvious in a workplace setting.
 We believe the “gray area” situations need to be addressed, and your employees need to know best practices for handling these situations when they arise.
 Our inclusion-first lens to training makes sure to include a diversity of character names and character types, allowing for modern workplace scenarios to be truly relevant and relatable to today’s teams.

-4. CCPA and CPRA training to come
+4. CCPA and CPRA training enforcement

 Request a sample training today to see for yourself our dynamic approach to modern compliance training.
 And if you’d like to learn more about configurable Data Protection Training for your company, let’s talk.
 We might be a good fit!